 Dixon Schwabl shares its resources to provide opportunities to organizations and community members to make a difference and make it happen for those who need it most.

 Due to the large number of requests Dixon Schwabl receives each year, the following charitable-giving guidelines are meant to assist organizations and individuals in understanding the agency’s philanthropic priorities and parameters.
 The funding priorities also help us manage requests and make allocations in a thoughtful manner.

-With some exceptions, Dixon Schwabl’s philanthropic allocations focus on programs, events or initiatives that support the following four categories: education, youth, human services and health.
+With some exceptions, Dixon Schwabl’s philanthropic allocations focus on programs, events or initiatives that support the following two categories: IDEA (inclusion, diversity, equity, action) and health.

 Dixon Schwabl seeks to support community initiatives and resources that improve the wellbeing of individuals at all life stages.

-Health-centered events and organizations: aiding resources in our community necessary to improve physical and emotional health and stability.
+Health-centered events and organizations: aiding resources in our community that are necessary to improve physical and emotional health and stability.

 Dixon Schwabl receives far more requests than it can support.
 If a request is denied, that does not imply we consider the cause unworthy or unimportant.
 It may be that the request lies outside our giving guidelines or focus areas, or that all charitable funds for the year have already been allocated.

-Requests must be submitted via the online form and are accepted throughout the year.
+Requests must be submitted via the online form and will be reviewed for 2022.
 Dixon Schwabl requires all requests be made at least six months in advance of any given project or initiative.